divine299/user-management-script/README.md

 ## Usage

-1. Ensure you have a text file (e.g., `users.txt`) with the following format:
+1. Ensure you have a text file (e.g., `users.txt`) with the following format: light; sudo,dev,www-data